A Woman Thought Her Nose Was Running From Allergies, Then She Learned She Was Leaking Brain Fluid

 “We go through the nostrils, through the nose.
 We use angled cameras, angled instruments to get us up to where we need to go.”

-Though plagued by annoying symptoms for five years, Kendra was actually pretty lucky: one of the functions of cerebrospinal fluid is keeping the brain and spinal column safe from infection – and in losing so much of it, Kendra was at risk of developing a life-threatening infection.
+Though plagued by annoying symptoms for five years, Kendra was actually pretty lucky: one of the functions of cerebrospinal fluid is keeping the brain and spinal column safe from infection, and in losing so much of it, Kendra was at risk of developing a life-threatening infection.

 Nowadays, Kendra says the surgery has made a world of difference.
-She’s sleeping, she feels like a new woman – and she no longer carries around a box of Puffs, she says with a laugh.
+She’s sleeping, she feels like a new woman, and she no longer carries around a box of Puffs, she says with a laugh.